aarblaster/alfredBattery/README.md

 # Battery Level

-A basic battery checking workflow for Alfred.
+A basic workflow for Alfred to check your battery level.

 ## About